Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Download the BIOS and file and extract the Zip file.

-We have a detailed guide on how to update BIOS on Windows 10 that you can refer to for more information.
-After updating the BIOS, check if green lines on your Windows 10 laptop are gone.
+The manufacturers give a detailed guide on updating BIOS on Windows 10 and other operating systems.
+After updating the BIOS, check if the green lines on your Windows 10 laptop are gone.

 3. Inspect for hardware issues

 - Once in the BIOS, check if the horizontal green line is visible.
-If it is not visible, exit BIOS, restart your computer normally and proceed with the other steps below.
+If it is not visible, exit BIOS, restart your computer normally, and proceed with the other steps below.
+The error blue and green lines on my computer screen reported by our readers will be fixed.

 A visible green horizontal line in the BIOS hints at a possible display hardware failure.
 Try replacing your LCD by contacting your laptop manufacturer.

-- Press the Windows key + R to open Run.
+- Press the Windows key + R to open the Run dialog.

 - Type devmgmt.msc and click OK to open Device Manager.